ASKurz/recoding-Hayes-2018/Chapter_02.md

 ![](Chapter_02_files/figure-markdown_github/unnamed-chunk-63-1.png)

 The *R*<sup>2</sup> approach is popular within the social sciences.
 But it has its limitations.
 It's first limitation is that it doesn't correct for model complexity.
-It's second limitation is that it’s not applicable to a range of models, such as those that do not use the Gaussian likelihood (e.g., logistic regression) or to multilevel models.
+The second is it’s not applicable to a range of models, such as those that do not use the Gaussian likelihood (e.g., logistic regression) or to multilevel models.

 Happily, information criteria offer a more general framework.
-The AIC is the most popular information criteria in the frequentist world.
+The AIC is the most popular information criteria among frequentists.
 Within the Bayesian world, we have the DIC, the WAIC, and the LOO.
 The DIC is quickly falling out of favor and is not immediately available with the brms package.
 However, we can use the WAIC and the LOO, both of which are computed in brms via the [loo package](https://github.com/stan-dev/loo).

 In brms, you can get the WAIC or LOO values with either `waic()` or `loo()`.
 Here we use `loo()` and save the output as objects.